segmentio/analytics-edge/.changeset/slimy-experts-rhyme.md

 "@segment/edge-sdk": minor
 ---

-support a new snippetPageSettings option to control the initial page call when injecting snippet
+support a new `snippetInitialPageView` option to control the initial page call when injecting snippet